craftingcity/The-Known-World/Prenotes Aug 13 24.md

 They are absolutely able to get to MH with one travel watch - so long as they don't get lost, or caught out by trooper hunters.

 DC 12 Survival for not getting lost in the range.
-DC 14 Stealth for hiding the party's trail from hunters
+DC 14 Stealth for hiding the party's trail from hunters.

 #### At Mountain Hall
 Some changes have taken place.
 The tensions between the Loyalists and the Liberationists have gotten worse - they are directly claiming neighborhoods of Mountain Hall, leading the Troopers to stay involved with the entire ordeal.